For making, baking, and decorating instructions, watch our Instructional Video above. Or take a look at our printable

 ClayPaws Kits' formula is not mixed to withstand the elements if it is placed outdoors.
 We do not, in any way, recommend or encourage you to place your ClayPaws print outside.

 Do not use your ClayPaws print outside if it is your one and only print.
-The weather and elements can still have adverse effects on the clay even with this protection.
-If you would like to make a copy of your print to use outside, you can do so by following the instructions under the FAQ "Can I make a copy of an existing print" under the Products and Ordering section.
+The weather and elements can have an adverse effect on the clay even after it is baked.
+If you would like to make a copy of your print to use outside, you can do so by following the instructions under the FAQ "Can I make a copy of an existing print".

 If a ClayPaws print has already been baked, but you want to display the print by hanging it from a ribbon, you can make a small hole near the top of the print by drilling into the modeling compound.
 We suggest you position the location of the hole so that the upper edge of the finished hole will be at least 1/2 inch from the top edge of your ClayPaws print.